From the Coop

 From the Coop is Buckethead's third special release.
 It consists of songs from early demo tapes that Buckethead recorded when he was around 19 years old.
-A final cassette was made with all 3 demo cassettes put together was made in 2000 for a CD release that wouldn't happen for another 8 years.
+A final cassette made with all 3 demo cassettes put together was made in 2000 for a CD release that wouldn't happen for another 8 years.
 As with Acoustic Shards, this album is more of a specialty release rather than his latest studio effort.